Miscellaneous Books and Magazines

 ISBN: N/A

-Review: This first volume was an excellent read and contained articles from John Sinkankas and Frederick Pough and many more but those were the two who stood out to me.
-It had a number of really great articles that I enjoyed reading such as Minerals on Postage Stamps, Color in Minerals The secret of Nature’s palette and Quartz A Mineral Digest classes condensation.
+Review: This first volume was an excellent read and contained articles from John Sinkankas and Frederick Pough and many more, but those were the two who stood out to me.
+It had a number of really great articles that I enjoyed reading, such as Minerals on Postage Stamps, Color in Minerals The secret of Nature’s palette and Quartz A Mineral Digest classes condensation.
 All of these articles were accompanied by beautiful photos and lovely 1970s style layout.
 The articles walked a fine line between the technical and writing for the layperson.

 Title: Mineral Digest The Journal of Mineralogy Vol. 2 Fall 1972